asrarali/pdsnd_github/README.md

 08 August 2023

 ### Project Title
-Bikshare
+Bikshare Analysis

 ### Description
-Anaylyse bikeshare data from differenct cities
+Anaylyse bikeshare data from differenct cities in USA

 ### Files used
 Data files for Newyork.csv, Washington.csv & Chicago.csv are used.